kope-kope/StormGdocs/api.md

 }
 ```
   <!-- tabs:end -->
+  ***

   # Market Information
+  ***

-  The market information allows you to get real-time information about the Nigerian Stock Exchange e.g top gainers, top losers, market news, etc.
+  Dart Invest's market information API provides market data from the Nigerian Stock Exchange to your investors get e.g top gainers, top losers, market news, list of all symbols and their prices.

-  ## Top Gainers information
+  ## Top Gainers
+  ***
   *GET* `/market/news?category=topgainers`

-  Get the stocks that has gained the most value.
+  Get details of the stocks that has gained the most value.

   ### Headers
 | Field           | Data type   | Description                         |